jamescab/WeatherDatabase/README.md

 * Search for news stations that broadcast for a given province.
 * Search for news stations that broadcast to cities in a given province.

+Documents that describe the schema and show the sample UI for the application are included in the repository.

 ## The ER diagram for the project can be found below:

 ![ER Diagram](https://github.com/jamescab/WeatherDatabase/blob/dca6883bdf718ec86809dc77dc259503fb949e5b/ERDiagram.png)